Imunhatep/checkenv/README.md

-Checks environemnt contains all variables from dotenv
+Checks that provided environment contains all variables defined in dotenv file
 ----

 Compares application environment variables against `.env` file.
 It could be useful on `InitContainer` stage to validate cluster settings for PHP application deployment.